centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/event-console.md

 ### Options

-Option to enable / disable properties of the service:
+Options to enable / disable properties of the service:

 -   **Active Checks**: The active check method of the service.
 -   **Passive Checks**: The passive check method of the service.